miralee94/devops22-java/lesson_6/EXERCISE.md

 This is a group exercise so make sure that all members of the team has committed something to the code.

 * [ ] Write a NAMES.md file that contains the full name of all team members
-* [ ] Create a merge request from the fork against the upstream project (the one you forked from devops21_java_junit)
+* [ ] Create a pull request from the fork against the upstream project (the one you forked from devops22-java_junit)
 * [ ] Provide a screenshot of a successful test run